meetric1/gmod_shader_guide/README.md

 > Any operations on the GPU which read or write memory are quite expensive, this includes (but is not limited to) any of the texture sampler functions (tex1D, tex2D, tex2Dlod, etc) and MRT

 # [Example 9] - Depth
-This isn't something that everybody really needs to know, but its can be handy for a few different operations, so I'll document it.
+This isn't something that everybody really needs, but it can be handy for a few different operations, so I'll document it.

 A [depth buffer](https://en.wikipedia.org/wiki/Z-buffering) is basically just a rendertarget that stores the depth of a pixel on the screen.
 It essentially determines what triangles are allowed to draw on top of other triangles.
 A lower depth value means that a triangle is closer to the screen.